maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

 | Firmware | DMCUB or DMUB firmware | Code run by AMD's display microcontroller. |
 | Hardware | DMCUB microcontroller, graphics engine, display engine, eDP link, panel | Physical blocks that control, render, fetch and show pixels. |

-Some names cover both a project and several runtime libraries.
-Mesa is one example.
+Some names cover both a project and several runtime libraries, with Mesa as one example.
 Ask both, "Where is Mesa?" and, "Which Mesa component and interface are we discussing?"

 ## 5. Stage one: how an application produces pixels